scrapy/scrapy/docs/topics/logging.rst

         :setting:`BOT_NAME`
     :type component: str

-    :param domain: the spider domain to use for logging this message.
+    :param spider: the spider to use for logging this message.
 This parameter should always be used when logging things related to a particular spider.
-    :type domain: str
+    :type spider: :class:`~scrapy.spider.BaseSpider` object

-.. function:: exc(message, level=ERROR, component=BOT_NAME, domain=None)
+.. function:: exc(message, level=ERROR, component=BOT_NAME, spider=None)

     Log an exception.
 Similar to ``msg()`` but it also appends a stack trace report using `traceback.format_exc`.